datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 metadata:
   name:  ambassador
 spec:
-# Use ambassador_id only if you are using multiple instances of Edge Stack in the same cluster.
+# Use ambassador_id only if you are using multiple instances of $productName$ in the same cluster.
 # See below for more information.
   ambassador_id: "<ambassador_id>"
   config: